 If you’ve been injured on the job and want to talk to a top workers comp lawyer, call Roberts Markland today at 713-630-0900 to learn how we can help.

 Understanding Workers Compensation Benefits

 The most important thing to understand about workers compensation benefits is that Texas is the only state in the union that does not make them mandatory (except for public employers and private companies that enter into government contracts).
-Most large employers voluntarily provide workers compensation, but not all.
-Our first step is to determine whether your employer has opted in to providing benefits.
+Many large employers voluntarily provide some form of workers comp, but not all.
+Our first step is to determine whether your employer has opted to provide benefits for you.

-Income benefits: These benefits replace part of the wages lost due a work-related injury or illness, and also provide compensation for permanent impairment.
-The four types of income benefits are temporary income, impairment income, supplemental income, and lifetime income.
+Income benefits: These benefits replace part of the wages lost due a work-related injury or illness and provide compensation for permanent impairment.
+There are four types of income benefits which include temporary income, impairment income, supplemental income, and lifetime income.
 In order to qualify for these income benefits, your employer or the insurance company may require certain criteria to be met.

 Medical benefits: These benefits pay for reasonable and necessary medical treatment related to the specific injury or illness.
-They are paid directly to health providers, not to the injured or ill employee.
-The worker must choose a treating doctor from a list approved by the Workers Compensation Commission, and that doctor will serve as gatekeeper for all related medical care.
+They are typically paid directly to health providers, not to the injured or ill employee.
+Usually, the worker must be treated by an approved doctor by the Workers Compensation Commission, and that doctor will serve as gatekeeper for all related medical care.

 Death benefits: If an eligible worker is killed on the job, these are meant to provide benefits to replace a portion of the lost family income.

-Burial benefits: If an eligible worker is killed on the job, these benefits pay some of his or her funeral expenses.
+Burial benefits: If an eligible worker is killed on the job, these benefits are provided to pay some of his or her funeral expenses.